mitmedialab/gobo/README.md

 #### PyEnv-VirtualEnv

-For managing a virtual enviromnent with a specific version of python for our project, we use [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv).
+For managing a virtual environment with a specific version of python for our project, we use [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv).
 Install this with homebrew as well
 ```
 brew install pyenv-virtualenv